All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet

-Meet is also included in Google Workspace Essentials, which was announced in June 2020.
-Essentials is designed for organizations that are already using a product such as Microsoft Office 365 for email and calendaring.
+Meet is also included in Google Workspace Essentials.
+Workspace Essentials is designed for organizations that are already using a product such as Microsoft Office 365 for email and calendaring.

-Here is a full comparison of the consumer and business versions of Google Meet.
+Here are the differences between the consumer and business versions of Google Meet.

 Zoom